1968 Borrego Mountain earthquake: Impact

 The maximum peak ground acceleration (pga) recorded by a seismometer at El Centro was 0.14 g.
 A maximum MMI of VII (Very strong) was assigned in the Borrego Mountain–Ocotillo Wells area (northeastern San Diego County) where surface rupturing occurred.
-Based on the study of ground effects alone, the MMI may be as high as IX (Violent).
+Based on the study of ground effects alone, the MMI could have been IX (Violent).
 Severe damage was restricted to a 2,331 sqkm area, but the earthquake was felt for 160,000 sqkm.
 In the meizoseismal area, small offsets occurred along the Coyote Creek Fault and Highway 78 near Ocotillo Wells cracked.
-At Anza-Borrego Desert State Park, large boulders toppled.
-At Split Mountain, falling rocks damaged many parked vehicles.
-Large boulders also blocked the Montezuma-Borrego Highway.
+Boulders toppled at Anza-Borrego Desert State Park and falling rocks at Split Mountain damaged many vehicles.
+Rockfalls also blocked the Montezuma-Borrego Highway.
 Rockfalls, slumps and liquefaction took place in response to the strong ground motion.

-Heavier damage included cracked and fragmented concrete bridge piers.
-There was minor damage in Ocotillo Wells; the only documented serious damage was to a house that had walls split apart and bedroom detached from the main structure.
-A storage tank beside the house spilled 3,600 gallons of water over the porch, toppling its posts.
-Ground cracks appeared at the airport and roads.
+Some concrete bridge piers were cracked and fragmented.
+At Ocotillo Wells, a house had its walls split apart and bedroom detached from the main structure.
+Damage in the community was relatively minor; ground cracks appeared at the airport and roads.
 Residents were temporarily without water because of a damaged community well pump.
-A motel 4.8 km west of Ocotillo Wells sustained broken water and sewerage pipes, cracked tiles and its lower floor was flooded by water from the swimming pool.
+A motel 4.8 km west of Ocotillo Wells sustained broken water and sewerage pipes, and cracked tiles.
 Large transformers 5.1 km from Ocotillo Wells were displaced, snapping their anchor bolts and X-bracings.
+In El Centro, plaster broke off the walls and ceilings on the second level of the Balboa Hotel.
+In Calexico, the ceiling at a Safeway supermarket partially collapsed.
+The upper brick wall of a laundromat in Westmorland collapsed while another building was cracked.